BoldBigflank/js13k-2025-al13ycat/README.md

 - Create a Challenges complete display

-# Bugs
+# Thoughts

+- 3 songs, each record is a different track, completing does the bass drop
 - How do I set the vr camera position optimally?
 - The DJPuzzle doesn't count a non-red start as 0
 - The progress lights could also show the label they had
-- The vinyls aren't adding up combos properly